Kinetics20/Data_Science_notes/README.md

 The goal of this repository is to practice working with real-world datasets, exploring data structures, performing transformations, and visualizing insights.

 Feel free to explore, contribute, and experiment with the provided notebooks! 🚀

-💬 Feedback
+## 💬 Feedback
----

 Contributions and suggestions are welcome!

-👤 Author: Piotr Lipinski
+👤 **Author**: Piotr Lipiński
-🗓 Date: March 2025
+🗓 **Date**: March 2025
-💬 Feedback: Contributions and suggestions are welcome!